-FAMM is promoting federal mandatory minimum sentencing reforms and prison reforms in the 115th Congress, which begins on January 3, 2017, and runs until December 31, 2018.
+FAMM is promoting federal mandatory minimum sentencing reforms, “second look” sentencing reform, clemency reforms, and prison reforms in the 116th Congress, which begins on January 2, 2019, and runs until December 31, 2020.
+We will also be supporting implementation of the First Step Act, a new prison and sentencing reform bill signed into law on December 21, 2018.
 As reform bills are introduced in Congress, FAMM’s summaries and positions on them will be posted below.
-Contact Molly Gill, our vice president of policy, at 202-822-6700 for assistance with legislation.
+Contact Daniel Landsman, our director of federal legislative affairs, at email@example.com or 202-822-6700 for assistance with legislation.

 Learn More About Pending Bills